-The academic program at CNCA #2 is designed to ensure student mastery of California content and performance standards.
+The academic program at CNES #3 is designed to ensure student mastery of California content and performance standards.
 Our instructional frameworks, such as Reading and Writing Workshop, offer rich opportunities for students to engage with authentic texts and practice close, purposeful reading, writing, speaking, and listening as demanded by the standards.
 Similarly, the use of the Bridges and College Preparatory Math curriculum ensure students move beyond computational skills to deep conceptual understanding of mathematical concepts.
-Furthermore, CNCA #2 has prioritized students' language skills and Common Core's demands of academic vocabulary through designated and integrated language development practices and curricula as discussed above.
+Furthermore, CNES #3 has prioritized students' language skills and Common Core's demands of academic vocabulary through designated and integrated language development practices and curricula as discussed above.
 Professional development and coaching are aimed at deepening teachers' understating of the standards, both how each standard in a content relates to another as well as how standards sets articulate to grades above and below, so that teachers have an internalized understanding of the scope and sequence of learning required.

 In addition to curricular and instructional materials, teachers leverage a balance of formative and summative assessment to inform instruction, measure student progress towards standard-based learning targets, and drive data-driven differentiation.
 For ELA, Math, ELD, Science, and PE-courses for which there are released assessment items from high-stakes assessments in the respective course-teachers work to ensure their formative and summative assessments are aligned in terms of content, rigor, and language.
 When a course uses curricular assessments, such as in middle school math for example, teachers analyze theses published assessments against the released items from Smarter Balanced to ensure the way in which they are assessing formatively and summatively across the year will translate to familiarity with the design of the SBAC in Mathematics.
-Teachers of courses whose curriculum does not include formal formative and/or summative assessments used the released assessment items from their content to create formative and summative assessments that similarly align to the released items.
+Teachers of courses whose curriculum does not include formal formative and summative assessments that similarly align to the released items.
 Where appropriate, formative and summative assessments are given via online platform (e.g., Illuminate) that largely mirrors the online format of the high-stakes assessments.
 Teachers also use additional released materials, such as the SBAC Writing Rubric, as both an instructional and evaluative tool across the content areas.